 She noted that no one begins as a professional artist and you should record your work even if you think you’re just creating art for fun.

 It also makes planning your retrospective a lot easier as you’ll have all the images and details of your pieces in your art inventory software.

 Golden Moment by Linda Schweitzer.
 Read the story behind the art.

 Your Art’s Value

 According to Christine Guernsey, ISA CAPP, “Solid and documentable provenance increases the value and desirability of an artwork.”
-Christine also notes that “Failure to keep careful records of this pertinent information can cause a work to be undervalued, remain unsold or lost without promise of recovery.”
+Christine also notes that “Failure to keep careful records of this pertinent information can cause a work to be undervalued, remain unsold or lost without the promise of recovery.”

 I spoke with eminent curator and Executive Director of the Irvine Museum, Jean Stern and he stressed that at the very least artists should record an artwork’s date, title, location where it was created, and any personal thoughts they have about the piece.

 Jean also noted that more information on an artwork and its artist can help the piece’s artistic and monetary appreciation.